-Ashleigh's paper uses the ideas, examples, and language from her TEQ Sheets, Purpose & Problem Statement, and Prospectus.
+Ashleigh's draft (below) is excellent.
+It respects the assignment, uses a pivot structure, relies on credible sources, paper uses the ideas, examples, and language from her TEQ Sheets, Purpose & Problem Statement, and Prospectus.
 They provide her with big pieces of the paper, and this makes the rest of the paper a much easier task.
 Some students ask if they can use the materials they have created in these steps, and the answer is, "Yes, yes, yes, yes."
 These steps have helped you build worthwhile ideas that connect to the worthwhile ideas of others.
 They are a kind of rough draft that takes advantage of what you know about the modes to create better critical thinking.

-Ashleigh Maas Professor Warren Piece English 1190-1603 Mar 20, 2012 The title asserts a claim.
-It sets the Identity: An Elicited Performance reader's expectations for an argument.
-The Internet has become a part of many peoples' everyday The paper orients the reader to the topic lives.
-It provides instant access to information and to social with a description of networking sites.
+Ashleigh Maas Professor Warren Piece English 1190-1603 January 21, 2020 Identity: An Elicited Performance The title announces the topic ("Identity") and then suggests a claim ("an Elicited Performance").
+It sets the reader's expectations for an argument.
+The Internet has become a part of many peoples' everyday The paper orients the lives.
+It provides instant access to information and to social reader to the topic with a description of networking sites.
 Because the Internet is very popular and so many search results.
-It does not start by appearing people use it, a simple search can generate thousands, even millions, of to take a side.
-Instead, it gives information. hits.
-This information overload is overwhelming and takes too much time to sort through.
-Differentiating what's useful from what is not A problematic issue emerges that is not a becomes impossible.
-To compensate for the large amount of online pro/con topic. data, filtering has been done by search engines and other online websites.
+It does people use it, a simple search can generate thousands, even millions, of not start by appearing to take a side.
+Instead, hits.
+This information overload is overwhelming and takes too much it gives information. time to sort through.
+Differentiating what's useful from what is not A problematic issue becomes impossible.
+To compensate for the large amount of online emerges that is not a data, filtering has been done by search engines and other online pro/con topic. websites.
 These algorithms are personalized for the user so that fewer hits are generated and so that the information the users receive is the information they wanted.
-However, this personalized filtering quickly The paper defines the traps users in their own filter bubbles.
-A filter bubble is what people filter bubble. start living in once the search engines start feeding them information The introduction ends that's tailored to the individual.
-Although the filtering and filter by recognizing the bubbles are necessary to prevent information overload, filter bubbles appear to be a problematic issue.
+However, this personalized filtering quickly The paper defines the filter bubble. traps users in their own filter bubbles.
+A filter bubble is what people start living in once the search engines start feeding them information The introduction ends that's tailored to the individual.
+Although the filtering and filter by recognizing the need for further bubbles are necessary to prevent information overload, filter bubbles discussion.
+The note appear to be a problematic issue.
+1 provide important bibliographic information.